|Port Clinton, OH|

-In 1899, the stone dwelling was described as “unsightly, uncomfortable, and unhealthful,” and “unfit for human habitation.”
-The Lighthouse Board recommended that $3,000 be provided for a new residence.
+In 1899, the Lighthouse Board described the stone dwelling as “unsightly, uncomfortable, and unhealthful,” and “unfit for human habitation” and requested $3,000 for a new residence.
 In 1901, the old dwelling was taken down, and a two-story, frame home was built for the keeper.
 The structure was equipped with a hot-air furnace and connected to the local water supply and sewer.
 Some twenty-one fruit and shade trees were planted on the lighthouse lot, and the keeper was given fifteen pounds of lawn seed to sow.
-In 1902, a boat house was built for the keeper, who had to row across the river and out to the west pier as the keeper's dwelling was on the east shore.
+In 1902, a boathouse was built for the keeper, who had to row across the river and out to the west pier as the keeper's dwelling was on the east shore.
 An iron oil house was placed on the pier near the tower in 1905.

-George Pope served as keeper of the light from 1900 until his death in 1911.
-He was noted for making his regular trips to the lighthouse at end of the pier even when the lake and river were frozen.
-David Sutherland succeeded Pope.
-Sutherland was transferred to Toledo in March 1926 to care for the Manhattan Range lights, and his son, Wallace, looked after the Port Clinton Light for a few months until electricity was substituted for the oil burners and the light was automated.
+George Pope, who served as keeper of the light from 1900 until his death in 1911, was noted for making his regular trips to the lighthouse at end of the pier even when the lake and river were frozen.
+David Sutherland succeeded Pope and served at Port Clinton until March 1926, when he was transferred to Toledo to care for the Manhattan Range lights.
+Sutherland's son, Wallace, looked after Port Clinton Lighthouse for a few months until electricity was substituted for the oil burners and the light was automated.
 Clarence Perry subsequently served as a custodian of the light for many years.

 Restoration plans for the lighthouse hit a snag when the city and the Port Clinton Lighthouse Conservancy couldn't agree on exactly where the tower should be relocated.
-The conservancy would like the lighthouse to be placed in Waterworks Park, near the river's mouth, while the city wants it farther from the waterfront.
+The conservancy wanted the lighthouse to be placed in Waterworks Park, near the river's mouth, while the city preferred it be located farther from the waterfront.
 “We believe that the full restoration of the lighthouse and its placement on the waterfront will do more than preserve a vital piece of local history for future generations,” wrote Richard Norgard, president of the conservancy.
 “It will also serve as an unparalleled attraction for visitors from far and wide, and help fuel the city’s economy into the foreseeable future.”

-The conservancy has raised $13,000 of the expected $30,000 need to restored the lighthouse, and in January 2013, it held a public meeting to rally support for its desire to place the lighthouse in Waterworks Park.
-The conservancy received approval in September 2013 to place the restored lighthouse in Water Works Park, north of Derby Pond, and a dedication ceremony is planned for July 15, 2014.
+After the conservancy had raised $13,000 of the expected $30,000 need to restore the lighthouse, it held a public meeting in January 2013 to rally support for its desire to place the lighthouse in Waterworks Park.
+The conservancy's persistence worked, and in September 2013, it received approval to place the restored lighthouse in Water Works Park, north of Derby Pond.
+The base of the lighthouse was moved indoors in June 2013 for restoration work, and a dedication ceremony for the refurbished tower is planned for July 15, 2014.

 Head Keepers: Austin Smith (1833 - 1848), W. Cranfield (1848 - 1849), Benjamin Orcutt (1849 - 1853), George Momney (1853 - 1859), A. Borden (1859), Leander S. Porter (1864 - 1870), Robert Waterfield (1896 - 1900), Daniel Finn (1900), George A. Pope (1900 - 1911), David Sutherland (1912 - 1926).